Differential transcendency in the theory of linear differential systems with constant coefficients: Differential transcendency

-{\boldmath $2^{0}$} Now suppose that $V$ is the vector space of meromorphic functions over the complex field and that $A$ is a differential operator, i.e. $A(w)\!=\!\frac{d}{d\,z}(w)$.
+Now suppose that $V$ is {the} vector space of meromorphic functions over the complex field $C$ and that $A$ is a differential operator, $A(x)\!=\!\mbox{ $\frac{d}{d\,z}$}(x)$.
 Let us consider system {\rm (\ref{B-Sistem-1})} under these assumptions.

-Recall that a function $w \in V$ is {\bf differentially transcendental} if it does not satisfy any algebraic differential equation.
-We prove the following theorem.
+Recall that a function $x \in V$ is differentially algebraic if it satisfies a differential algebraic equation with coefficients {from} $C$, otherwise {it} is differentially transcendental (see \cite{Markus07}--\cite{Cruz-Victoria--Martínez-Guerra--Rincón-Pasaye--08}).

+Let us consider non-homogenous linear differential equation of $n^{th}$ order in the form {\rm (\ref{Eq_5})} where $b_{1}, \ldots, b_{n} \in C$ are constants and $\varphi \in V$.
+If $x$ is differentially transcendental then $\Delta_B (A)(x)$ is {also} a differentially transcendental function.
+On the other hand, if $\varphi$ is differentially transcendental, then, based~on Theorem 2.8. from \cite{MijajlovicMalesevic08}, the solution $x$ of equation {\rm (\ref{Eq_5})} is a differentially transcendental function.
+Therefore we obtain the equivalence. \begin{theorem} Let $x$ be a solution of the equation {\rm (\ref{Eq_5})}, then $x$ is a differentially transcendental function iff $\varphi$ is a differentially transcendental function. \end{theorem}